canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 Starting cuda
 ```

-Our cuda instance is now running!
+Our 'cuda' instance is now running!

 ## Add drivers to LXD